This Pumpkin Whoopie Pies recipe is the perfect fall dessert! The classic New England dessert gets an update with pumpkin, spices, and maple.

-Pumpkin Whoopie Pies
+These Pumpkin Whoopie Pies Are A Fall Staple

-As I’ve mentioned on my blog before, I grew up in New England, and the cuisine found there has made a lasting impression on me.
+As I’ve mentioned on my website before, I grew up in New England, and the cuisine found there has made a lasting impression on me.
 Now that it’s fall and I no longer live in New England, I tend to get nostalgic this time of year.

-New England, hands down, is the capital of fall: the crisp smell of leaves and apples that permeates the air, harvest festivals, apple-picking, fried dough, apple fritters, and the fantastic fall colors.
+New England, hands down, is the capital of fall: the crisp smell of leaves and apples that permeates the air, harvest festivals, apple picking, fried dough, apple fritters, and the fantastic fall colors.

 Yup, I miss home.

 In honor of my New England roots, I wanted to adapt a treat that originated there: the whoopie pie!
-Some people call them the new cupcake, and I think they’re every bit as good (and cute) as the cupcake so they may have something there!
+Some people call them the new cupcake, and I think they’re every bit as good (and cute) as the cupcake, so they may have something there!
+This Pumpkin Whoopie Pies recipe uses a lot of spices, but I think that’s what makes them so good.

 PRO TIP!
 If you gather all of the ingredients to make this recipe, then you should be set for the entire fall baking season as far as spices go!
 Enjoy!